 What Can I Do About AMD?
 Treatment Options Amsler Grid Testing

-Macular degeneration is a progressive eye condition affecting as many as 15 million Americans.
+Age-Related Macular Degeneration (AMD) is a progressive eye condition affecting millions of people and a leading cause of vision loss of older adults.
+In 2019, nearly 20 million Americans aged 40 and older were living with some form of AMD, and that number is expected to rise significantly as the population continues to age.
 The disease attacks the macula of the eye, where our sharpest central vision occurs, affecting reading, driving, identifying faces, watching television, safely navigating stairs and performing other daily tasks.
 Although it rarely results in complete blindness, it robs the individual of all but the outermost, peripheral vision, leaving only dim images or black holes at the center of vision.

 Source: National Eye Institute, National Institutes of Health